michaelwangcode/html-css-course/README.md

 CSS Grid is used to create perfectly aligned horizontal layouts.

+We will use the CSS Grid layout to display all of the YouTube video previews.

 A grid is a layout with rows and columns.

 It is more accurate than using the inline-block method, and does not leave unwanted gaps between elements.